AstenFuller/slack/README.md

 <a name="cronjob">

-## Set a Cronjob
+## Cronjob Slack Blast

 A cron job runs every 5 minutes and will send the first object returned with a timestamp from that moment to 4:59 sec into the future.
 Cronjob runs a job check every 5 minutes.
-Too add a job open api/explorer and in the challenges model do a post.
+1. Too add a job open api/explorer and in the challenges model do a post.
-Add the message and url you would like to send.
+    - Add the message and url you would like to send.
-Add the time you would like this message to be executed in local military time.
+    - Add the time you would like this message to be executed in local military time.
+2. Another way to send a slack blast through the admin dash board Slack Blast Button.
+Just fill in the fields.

+For the Slack Bot to know which channel to post into we used a webhook from the slack api.
+A slack webhook is generated from the slack app website.
+Generate one then copy and paste it into your .env file

+`SLACK_CRON_HOOK=TSV3B6203/BTSPBQ9PH/28FBNyFjtlXCwainZ6fn5dWG`

 :copyright: 2019 San Diego Code School